DWhettam/MNIST-MLP/README.md

-# MNIST-MLP
+# numpy_mlp
-A basic backprop network written in Python/Numpy
+A basic backprop network written in Python/Numpy to classify handwritten digits.
+Trained on MNIST.